Researchers seek to advance predictive AI for engineers with CAD model data set

 Artificial intelligence appears poised to augment or replace human artists in some cases.
-Carnegie Mellon University researchers are training a robot to pick up painting techniques by watching humans, and last month MIT researchers introduced a generative model that predicts how humans paint landscape art by training AI with videos of people painting on YouTube.
+Carnegie Mellon University researchers are training a robot to pick up painting techniques by watching humans, and last month MIT researchers introduced a generative model that predicts how humans paint landscape art by training AI with YouTube videos of people painting.
 Now a team from Princeton hopes to make industrial design more automated as well.

 In recent days, researchers from Princeton University’s Intelligent Systems Lab and Columbia University introduced SketchGraphs, a data set of 15 million 2D computer-aided design (CAD) sketches and open source data processing pipeline.
 AI trained using the data set could eventually assist humans in sketching CAD models.